top of page

 14:00 Bus departure from LNEC

-14:45 View of the Tunnel Boring Machine model and brief safety instructions for the visit, in the meeting room
+14:45 View of the Tunnel Boring Machine model and brief safety instructions for

 15:00 Personal protective equipment distribution for all visitors